roopeshsn/authnauth/README.md

 ### Setting environment variables for backend (node.js)

-Create a file with a name `.env` and copy, paste the following,
+Create a file in the root of `./node` with a name `.env` and copy, paste the following,

 ```
 DATABASE_URI=`YOUR_DB_URI`